Atomic Energy of Canada Limited

 CNL has been managed since September of 2015 by Canadian National Energy Alliance (CNEA), a consortium made up of three partner companies – SNC-Lavalin, Jacobs Engineering and Fluor Federal Services – under a contract that will expire in September of 2025.

-AECL has launched a competitive process to continue the management and operation of CNL beyond that date.
+AECL has now completed a competitive process to continue the management and operation of CNL beyond that date.

 The objective of the procurement is to enter into a contract that will reduce and/or contain costs and risks for Canadian taxpayers while leveraging CNL’s capabilities and resources for the benefit of Canadians.